swcarpentry/r-novice-gapminder/_episodes/10-functions.md

 they're not `null` overwrite the dataset stored in `dat` with a subset given by the non-`null` argument.

-I did this so that our function is more flexible for later.
-We can ask it to calculate the GDP for:
+Building these conditionals into the function makes it more flexible for later.
+Now, we can use it to calculate the GDP for:

  * The whole dataset;
  * A single year;